 Venture to Newport, R.I.
 (90 minutes by car) and tour the mansions that were the summer homes of the Vanderbilts and Astors.
 Take a leisurely drive along the 10-mile Ocean Drive, walk the Cliff Walk in front of The Breakers, Marble House and Chateau Sur Mer.
 End your day with a bowl of steaming clam chowder at the Black Pearl on the water.

 Day Nine: Cape Cod at Play

 Spend the day at any one of Cape Cod’s beautiful beaches soaking up the sun, reading the latest novel, walking the coastline in search of treasures from the sea, or frolicking in the waves.
 Alternately, take a kayak trip in Pleasant Bay or Nauset Marsh with Osprey Sea Kayak Adventures or golf at any of our championship golf courses.
-After dinner, catch a play at the Cape Cod Playhouse, America’s oldest professional summer theatre (in season).
+After dinner, catch a play at the Cape Cod Playhouse and enjoy wonderful live theater.

 Day Ten: Nantucket